Ducks-Scripts/skyblockHack/ReadMe.md

 # Discontinued :(
-Ignore all the bad practises lol
+Ignore all the bad practises I used from a year ago lol

 # Skyblock Endermite Macro
 This project is for educational purposes.